-This checklist has been developed jointly and is based on current government and public health advice (1 June 2020).
+This checklist has been developed jointly and is based on current government and public health advice (12 August 2020).
 It is intended to help ensure that colleges meet their duties to assess risks and take steps to remove or control them.
-As the science develops, government guidance will be kept under review and may be revised.
+As circumstances change and the science develops, government guidance will be kept under review and may be revised.